lgandersen/go-jcli-poc/README.md

-# Go-jcli - PoC client for the Jocker Engine
+# Go-jcli - PoC client for Kleened
-This is a PoC client for jocker written in Go.
+This is a PoC kleene-client written in Go.
 This PoC is finished and is not being developed further.